Glaucoma: Symptoms, Types and Treatment

 Prevention

 Several self-care tips can reduce the risk of complete vision loss as the early diagnosis of the health condition can help in slowing the progress.
-The tips include:- Get a routine dilated eye examination
+The tips include:

 - Know the family history